aforward-obsolete/chef-runas/README.md

 # Overview #
-Chef cookbook for the [monit](http://mmonit.com/monit/) monitoring and management tool.
+Chef cookbook for the creating a default deployer user.

 # How to add to your cookbook repository #